cryptotradingbelgium/pivx-slack-tipbot/README.md

-#PIVX TipBot For Slack -- CTB SLACKBOT
+#PIVX TipBot For Slack -- Edited for use on the CryptoBeleggers Slack Group
 Easily transfer money between team members on your Slack channel.

 ## Basic features